Spring Garden Revival

 Contact Oak Lawn’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Oak Lawn residents benefit from a comprehensive municipal yard waste collection program, typically running from April through November.
-Accepted materials include dethatched grass, leaves, and small branches, which must be separated and placed in biodegradable paper bags—plastic bags are not permitted under local ordinance.
+Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Oak Lawn.
+The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a dedicated drop-off site for residents.
+Accepted materials include dethatched grass, leaves, and small branches, but all must be separated and placed in biodegradable paper bags—plastic bags are strictly prohibited.
 Rigid containers (up to 32 gallons) may also be used if clearly marked for yard waste.
-For larger quantities or commercial contractors, the village provides a yard waste drop-off site with specific operating hours, permit or sticker requirements, and applicable fees.
-Residents are encouraged to check the seasonal collection schedule and ensure that all materials are set out on the designated day to avoid missed pickups.
-For more information on accepted materials, collection days, and drop-off site procedures, contact: Oak Lawn Department of Public Works
+Commercial contractors must adhere to specific fee structures and may require permits for large-scale disposal.
+Residents should check the seasonal collection schedule and ensure that all materials are set out on the designated day to avoid missed pickups.
+For more information on yard waste collection, drop-off site hours, and permit requirements, contact:

 9446 S. Raymond Ave., Oak Lawn, IL 60453